mozilla-b2g/gaia-email-libs-and-more/js/maildb.md

 - `conv!*!add`: The conversation came into existence.
 Arguments: [convInfo]
 - `conv!*!change`: The conversation was modified.
-Arguments: [convId, preInfo, convInfo, added, kept, removed].
+Arguments: [convId, preInfo, convInfo, foldersAdded, foldersKept, foldersRemoved].
+- `msg!*!add`: The message came into existence.
+Arguments: [message]
 - `msg!*!change`: The message was changed or removed.
-Arguments: [messageId, message].
+Arguments: [messageId, preInfo, message, foldersAdded, foldersKept, foldersRemoved].
 In the case of removal, the message argument will be null.
 - `msg!*!remove`: The message was removed.
 Note that if you want changes too, the change event already covers removal.
 Use this is you only want removal.
   Arguments: [messageId].